dangershony/StratisBitcoinFullNode/README.md

 For Proof of Stake support on the Solaris token the node is using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.

 [.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.

-Join our community on [discord](https://discord.gg/9tDyfZs).

 The design
 ----------